 Salak is a fruit native to Indonesia and now grown in multiple countries in Southeast Asia.
-Another name for it is Snakefruit, this is because of the skin.
+Another name for it is Snake fruit, this is because of the skin the fruit has.
 If you are new to this fruit it can be getting used to a new taste, just don’t give up too fast.
-Salak contains potassium, iron, calcium, phosphorus, dietary fiber, tannin, Vitamin C, Vitamin B and small amounts of fat and protein.
-Let’s see per 100 grams (3.5oz)
+While its red, scaly skin might remind you of a snake, inside it’s all sweet and tangy goodness.
+This fruit isn’t just tasty; it’s also packed with nutrients.
+It contains potassium, iron, calcium, phosphorus, dietary fiber, tannin, Vitamin C, Vitamin B and small amounts of fat and protein.

 - Energy 1,539 kJ (368kcal)